-- i. to locate water as a resource and analyze the movement of water and other substances across membranes which gets integrated with cellular chemistry and functions that the soil water-plant -atmospheric continuum provides the vibrancy needed for plants despite its sedentary habit. - ii. discover photosynthesis as a mandatory mechanism to input energy into the living world and analyze the ultra structural and biochemical variations of the photosynthetic machinery among plants and estimate the - iii. photosynthetic productivity at specific types of ecosystems - iv. understand the inside story of molecular physiology of mineral nutrient acquisition, transport and utilization involving a select list of elements with which the land plant is able to show case the dynamism of life with only a fewer macromolecules and specific secondary chemicals. - v. analyze the energy utilization pathways of photosynthetic products harnessing energy into ATP through a proton circuit mechanism and electrophysiology of membranes that the life forms are thermodynamically equipped to be self sufficient structures at normal and stressed conditions. - vi.
+- i. to locate water resource, movement of water and other substances across membranes which gets integrated with cellular chemistry and functions that the soil water-plant -atmospheric continuum provides the vibrancy needed for plants despite its sedentary habit. - ii. discover photosynthesis and analyze the ultra structural and biochemical variations of the photosynthetic machinery among plants and estimate the photosynthetic productivity at specific types of ecosystems - iii. understand the molecular physiology of mineral nutrient acquisition, transport and utilization involving a select list of elements with which the land plant is able to show case the dynamism of life with only a fewer macromolecules and specific secondary chemicals. - iv. analyze the energy utilization pathways of photosynthetic products harnessing energy into ATP through a proton circuit mechanism and electrophysiology of membranes that the life forms are thermodynamically equipped to be self sufficient structures at normal and stressed conditions. - v.
 Correlate how plants respond to environmental conditions that limits the distribution of plants and understand the challenges encountered by plants to defend themselves from these stresses.